abenkoula71/indian-food-react/README.md

 Istead, it will copy al the cfiurationfileand teransitive depeecie (webpak, Babel,ESL int,et right intoyour project so you have full control over them.
 All of the commands excet `ejet` wil still wrk, but they ill pont to the copied scrips so yu can twak them.
-At hs point y
+At hs point